16 Jan BEST Youth Athlete Speed, Agility and Strength Training in the United States

 Seriously, BEWARE.

 There’s a lot of bs out there that looks flashy and will make you “ooh” and “ahh.”
 Like a kid attached to a resistance band while icky shuffling through a ladder, then jumping over a cacophony of hurdles and tap dancing through rings.
-Or a girl attached to a band with a soccer ball at her feet, while half-assed dribbling through cones.
+Or a girl attached to a band with a soccer ball at her feet, while she is half-assed dribbling through cones.
 She’s.
 Not.
 Even.
 Going.
 Fast.

-This is bs because there is not a focused adaptation from this type of drill.
-It’s usually sloppy, feet are clunky, and landing mechanics end up being piss poor.
 It’s also predictable.
 The kid knows where they are going.
 This isn’t agility.
 It’s robot training.
 It’s actually making your kid slower and weak.
 Not to mention, causing painful overuse to their muscles, bones, and joints.

 Too, proper deceleration training must start with no equipment to teach proper postures and positions so they can land well without falling over.
 We want them to learn to recruit the glutes and muscles surrounding the knee, taking the load off of the knee joint when they land from any jump.